W-W/unRAID/README.md

 We hope you enjoy our plug-ins, if you have any issues post them either on the Lime-Technology forums or here on the issues page.
+If you want to change or add something interesting in our plugins go ahead, do it and post your commit.